 Are you shopping around for the best IP cameras you can find on the Internet?
-Here are a few of the more important features and functions you should be taking note of
+Here are a few of the more important features and functions you should be taking note of.

-264 Compression – an oft-overlooked feature in the top IP cameras is the ability to code video in a way that is high-quality and pretty compatible with all sorts of file containers yet is still small enough to work well on modest amounts of storage space.
+An oft-overlooked feature in the top IP cameras is the ability to code video in a way that is high-quality and pretty compatible with all sorts of file containers yet is still small enough to work well on modest amounts of storage space.
 This is why the best IP cameras use H.264 compression to encode their videos.

-PIR Capabilities – if infrared is for night vision, then passive infrared or PIR is for detecting motion.
+If infrared is for night vision, then passive infrared or PIR is for detecting motion.
 The best IP cams come with PIR scanning that can trigger a range of actions when someone or something moves on-screen, from activating the record feature to sending an alert to your phone or computer that something fishy is going on.

-Weatherproofed – all the cool IP cameras in the world won’t be worth a dime if they can’t even stand up to rain, sun, wind and dirt.
+All the cool IP cameras in the world won’t be worth a dime if they can’t even stand up to rain, sun, wind and dirt.
 The top IP cameras designed for extreme environments have an IP or International Protection rating of 68 – completely sealed from dust and water.
 A rating of IP 34, however, is decent enough for standard use.

-Android/iOS Support – sure, you can use the browser on your phone to access your IP camera.
+Sure, you can use the browser on your phone to access your IP camera.
 The best IP cameras, however, come with apps for Android and iOS that streamline the whole process.
 This makes it a lot easier and less of a hassle to check up on the feed of your surveillance system on your mobile devices.
 Just make sure you scan these apps with an anti virus – especially if you don’t get them straight from the Google Play Store, the iTunes store or the manufacturer’s website.

-Healthy warranty – never overlook how much a good warranty helps out – which is why the best IP cameras come with coverage for at least 12 months.
+Never overlook how much a good warranty helps out – which is why the best IP cameras come with coverage for at least 12 months.
 This ensures that you’ll have plenty of time to protect you from factory defects mucking up your surveillance system.

 Keep all these in mind, and you’ll be able to know what features to expect from the best IP cameras in the market!